Mercedes-Benz SLS AMG: Successor

 The SLS AMG was followed in 2014 by the substantially less expensive, and less powerful, Mercedes-AMG GT.
-Designed to compete against the Porsche 911, it relies on forced induction for its power and is available as a 462 PS GT and 510 PS GT S.Moers was also quoted as follows: "Speaking to Autocar at the (2015) Geneva Motor Show, Mercedes-AMG boss Tobias Moers confirmed that the company has no plans to create a new supercar to replace the SLS.
+Designed to compete against the Porsche 911, it relies on forced induction for its power and is available as a 462 PS GT and 510 PS GT S. Moers was also quoted as follows: "Speaking to Autocar at the (2015) Geneva Motor Show, Mercedes-AMG boss Tobias Moers confirmed that the company has no plans to create a new supercar to replace the SLS.
 According to Moers, Mercedes is 'not in that league' at this moment in time."

-In popular culture
+Reception

-The SLS AMG was developed with the assistance of David Coulthard.
-In his review for Top Gear, Jeremy Clarkson praised the SLS AMG highly, saying it is "the greatest car in the world," noting that "it's more powerful than a Ferrari 458, louder than a Lamborghini, and it's way more fun than the 911RS GT Turbo 3S or whatever this week's ultimate Beetle (i.e., Porsche) is called.
+In his review for Top Gear, Jeremy Clarkson praised the SLS AMG highly, saying it is "the greatest car on earth," noting that "it's more powerful than the Ferrari 458, louder than any Lamborghini, and it's way more fun than the 911RS GT Turbo 3S or whatever this week's ultimate Beetle (i.e., Porsche) is called.
 This is the thinking man's supercar."

-The car was also used as the disguise for Soundwave in Transformers: Dark of the Moon.